GBSEcom/Ruby/docs/OrderApi.md

 timestamp = 789 # Integer | Epoch timestamp in milliseconds in the request from a client system.
 Used for Message Signature generation and time limit (5 mins).

-message_signature = "message_signature_example" # String | Used to ensure the request has not been tampered with during transmission.
-The Message-Signature is the Base64 encoded HMAC hash (SHA256  algorithm with the API Secret as the key.)
-For more information, refer to the supporting documentation on the Developer Portal.

 order_id = "order_id_example" # String | Gateway order identifier as returned in the parameter orderId

 payload = SwaggerClient::SecondaryTransaction.new # SecondaryTransaction |

 opts = {
+  message_signature: "message_signature_example", # String | Used to ensure the request has not been tampered with during transmission.
+The Message-Signature is the Base64 encoded HMAC hash (SHA256  algorithm with the API Secret as the key.)
+For more information, refer to the supporting documentation on the Developer Portal.
   store_id: "store_id_example" # String | an optional outlet id for clients that support multiple store in the same developer app
 }

 begin
   #Use this to return/refund on the order.
 Partial returns are allowed.
-  result = api_instance.return_transaction(content_type, client_request_id, api_key, timestamp, message_signature, order_id, payload, opts)
+  result = api_instance.return_transaction(content_type, client_request_id, api_key, timestamp, order_id, payload, opts)
   p result
 rescue SwaggerClient::ApiError => e
   puts "Exception when calling OrderApi->return_transaction: #{e}"